ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 **Consensus Voting:** Decisions that cannot be resolved by technical analysis are resolved by a limited time vote, on a series of proposals, with 4 types of votes: 1- Agree, 2- Against, 3- I do not care, 4- First Dead.
 The consensus occurs when a proposal reaches ⅔ of type 1 votes and up to 12% of type 4 votes.

-**Benevolent Dictator:** The benevolent dictator is a role that is earned by merit, since it is a person with the ability to reconcile contradictory points and his function is to make decisions in the extreme case that consensus could not be reached.
+**Benevolent Leader:** The benevolent leader is a role that is earned by merit, since it is a person with the ability to reconcile contradictory points and his function is to make decisions in the extreme case that consensus could not be reached.
 He or She can be revoked at any time.

 3.1.
 ^^^^